 - Risk Mitigation: Since Komprise works across storage vendors and technologies to provide native access without lock-in, organizations reduce the risk of reliance on any one storage vendor.

-In an increasingly hybrid, multi-cloud IT infrastructure environment, the need for visibility across storage and intelligent data management to efficiently handle the pace of data growth is no longer just a nice to have.
+In an increasingly hybrid, multi-cloud IT infrastructure environment, the need for visibility across data storage and intelligent data management to efficiently handle the pace of data growth is no longer just a nice to have.
 Komprise provides a simple to adopt, scalable, storage-agnostic, ROI-driven solution.
 Importantly, Komprise is non-intrusive, working in the background to optimize your storage and data management spend—without any changes to user or application access.

 I hope you find this ROI overview to be useful.
 Be sure to schedule a demonstration with our team if you’d like to learn more.
 Don’t compromise.
 Komprise.